 Of course, both Social Media Examiner and Content Marketing Institute are websites offering exceptional value free of charge.
 It doesn’t work quite so well for sites that are not as good.

-Matthew Woodward ran an experiment using an email pop up and concluded there was only marginal improvement at a significant cost: poorer user experience and higher bounce rate.
+Someone online ran an experiment using an email pop up and concluded there was only marginal improvement at a significant cost: poorer user experience and higher bounce rate.
+Makes sense.

 The cost is about to increase, and I’m talking about our favourite search engine.
-If Google traffic matters to you and your website is using interstitials, consider your strategy carefully.
+If Google traffic matters to you and your website is using interstitials, consider your next move carefully. ♟️

 Because interstitials appear between website interactions and use up most if not all the device screen space, it can severely affect the mobile web user experience.

-As usual, Google have taken it upon themselves to step in and throw out mobile search results where quality of experience and/or information is lessened, in this case, by targeting overlays which gray out a device screen and temporarily hold the website visitor hostage.
+As usual, Google have taken it upon themselves to step in and throw out mobile search results where quality of experience and/or information is lessened.
+In this case, Google is targeting overlays which gray out a device screen and temporarily hold the website visitor hostage.

 Google AMP, which rolled out in 2016 and offers mobile sites a SERPs advantage by way of a severely minimal webpage layout with faster load time, dispenses with ALL pop ups.